hunterhogan/mapFolding/README.md

 Second, when I finally understood the connections between map folding and meanders, I added meanders to this package, and applied my transformation tools to that algorithm.

 I used a weaker form of this package to [compute new terms for OEIS A001415](https://oeis.org/A001415), "Number of ways of folding a 2 X n strip of stamps."
-There are cool and powerful tools in here, but as of 2025 September 17, I am dissatisfied with the organization and documentation.
-It's annoying.

 ## Finding stuff